Lloydza/react-training/README.md

-This project outlines a simple Higher Order Components example.
+This project outlines a simple Render Props example.

 ## To Run:
 1. yarn/npm install